supermanyqq/EasyEventBus/README.md

 # EasyEventBus

-A publish/subscribe EventBus for ios.
+A publish/subscribe EventBus for iOS.

 ## Installation